j30231/mmlu_test/README.md

 ### Mode Description

-- `--auto_mode`: Runs the tests in automatic mode, performing either full or specified range of tests.
+- `--auto_mode`: Runs the tests in automatic mode, performing either a full or specified range of tests.
 - `--ntest`: Specifies the number of questions to test. `-1` signifies a full test.
 - `--model_name`: Specifies the name of the model to evaluate.
-- `--category`: Evaluates only the subjects within a specific category.
+- `--categories`: Evaluates only the subjects within specific categories (comma-separated).
+- `--subjects`: Evaluates only the specified subjects (comma-separated).
-- `-f`: Enables Few-shot learning.
+- `--use_few_shot`, `-f`: Enables Few-shot learning.
-- `-k`: Specifies the number of examples to use in Few-shot learning.
+- `--ntrain`, `-k`: Specifies the number of examples to use in Few-shot learning.
+- `--nsubjects`, `-ns`: Specifies the number of subjects to evaluate.
+- `--save_dir`, `-s`: Specifies the directory to save results.
+- `--base_url`: Specifies the base URL for the API.
+- `--api_key`: Specifies the API key for authentication.
+- `--verbose`, `-v`: Includes few-shot examples in output logs.

 ### Command Examples